Skip Global navigation and goto content

 Contact Us

-In Polk County, nearly three-quarters (3/4) of adults and over 40% of middle and high school students are overweight or obese.
-Chronic diseases such as Heart Disease, Stroke, and Diabetes are major causes of death and preventable hospitable stays for Polk County residents.
+In Polk County, nearly three-quarters of adults and more than 40% of middle and high school students are overweight or obese.
+Chronic diseases such as heart disease, stroke, and diabetes are major causes of death and preventable hospital stays for Polk County residents.
 Obesity is a significant risk factor contributing to chronic diseases such as these.

 5-2-1-0 promotes healthy eating and active living to prevent and reduce obesity.
 This collaborative health education campaign uses community partnerships to distribute and reinforce a simple message designed to increase awareness and encourage action among Polk County’s children and their families.